jepstein-eagle/adaptable/packages/adaptable/readme/Functions/dashboard_function.md

 # Dashboard (AdaptableFunction)

-The Dasbhoard ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `Dasbhoard`) is the area above the Grid that contains tabs, toolbars and frequently used buttons.
+The Dashboard ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `Dashboard`) is the area above the Grid that contains tabs, toolbars and frequently used buttons.

 The Dashboard can be heavily customised so that it fits your needs.